fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 It is presumed that the operator configures a unique node name for each system that is identified in this manner.
-If the Object Payload would not otherwise terminate on a 32-bit boundary, it MUST be padded with ASCII NULL characters.
+If the Object Payload would not otherwise terminate on a 32-bit boundary, it MUST be padded with ASCII NUL characters.

 - 2: Identifies Node by Address